texstudio-org/texstudio/utilities/manual/source/editing.md

 ### Using Bookmarks

-You can use bookmarks in the editor of Texstudio.
+You can use bookmarks in the editor of TeXstudio.
 This can help keep text lines in mind and speed up navigation between them.
 To the left of the editor\'s text area is a bookmark column that displays the bookmark icons.
 Here you can open a context menu (s. image below) and select the